 At the end of every trip I take, I like to sit down and take stock of my experiences.

-Dave and I ventured out for dinner and made our way through a list of questions; questions so familiar that we barely have to think about what to ask next.
+My partner and I ventured out for dinner and made our way through a list of questions; questions so familiar that we barely have to think about what to ask next.